Marvel Super Heroes in War of the Gems: Gameplay

 Throughout the levels, there are Doppelganger enemies of Wolverine, Hulk, and Iron Man to fight against, as well as of Daredevil, Hawkeye, Puck, She-Hulk, Silver Surfer, the Thing, and Vision.
 Blackheart, Nebula, Sasquatch, a Doombot, and Doctor Doom appear as bosses along with two Iron Man doppelgangers and Thanos.

-Reception
+Release and reception

+Marvel Super Heroes in War of the Gems was released on October 18, 1996 for the Super Famicom in Japan.

 Marvel Super Heroes in War of the Gems received average reviews.
 Electronic Gaming Monthly highlighted the ability to choose any of the five superheroes for each level and the number of special moves each character has, but noted the game's repetitive nature.